DA-Mike/Bar-Hopper/README.md

 Bar Hopper will then present the user with three starting points furthest from their place of lodging.
 When the user selects an interesting starting point, Bar Hopper generates a list of bars and a route from the starting bar all the way back to the user's place of lodging.
 This way the user can enjoy a fun night out and safely end up right back at home!

 This app utilizes the Yelp, Geoapify, and Leaflet APIs for finding bar locations, routing, and mapping.
-The frontend utilizes Flexboxgrid framework for element formatting.
+The frontend utilizes Bulma framework for element formatting.

 ## Live Site